tom-pytel/pfst/README.md

 # Overview

-This module exists in order to facilitate quick and easy high level editing of Python source while preserving formatting.
+This module exists in order to facilitate quick and easy high level editing of Python source in the form of an AST tree while preserving formatting.
 E.g:

 ```py
 >>> import ast, fst